Support: Javanese Font and Keyboard

 Why can’t my friends see Javanese text that I post on social media?

-To see the Javanese text displayed on their devices, your friends need to have a Javanese font installed, just like you:
+If you post in the form of text, then to see that text displayed on their devices, your friends need to have a Javanese font installed, just like you:

 - For iPhone and iPad, they can also get the Javanese Font and Keyboard app, or upgrade to iOS 10 or higher.